-The working order of audio cassette equipment should be checked carefully in advance of the test, using the 2002 taped test or other suitable tape.
-Your teacher will now stop the tape and answer any questions you might have.
+The working order of audio cassette equipment or CD player should be checked carefully in advance of the test, using the 2003 taped test or other suitable tape or CD.
+Your teacher will now stop the tape or pause the CD and answer any questions you might have.